dlwnghd/dlwnghd/README.md

 - 💻I'm a Software Engineer Interested in Web, Cloud and Design.
 - 🌏 I am from South Korea and living in Yongin.
-- 🔭 I’m currently working as a Software Enginner at ASM Korea.
+- 🔭 I’m currently looking for a company.
-- 🌱 I’m currently learning React and TypeScript.
+- 🌱 I’m currently learning Java.
 - 🚀 I always take care not to stay in my comfort zone.
 - 📫 How to reach me: alion0513@naver.com
-- 😄 Fun facts: I speak Korean, English. 😊
+- 😄 Fun facts: I speak Korean and English. 😊

 <hr>